ivanhofer/typesafe-i18n/README.md

 ## Integration with other services

 `typesafe-i18n` comes with an API that allows other services to read and update translations.
-You can connect ot other services by using the [`importer`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer) and [`exporter`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter) functionality:
+You can connect other services by using the [`importer`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer) and [`exporter`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter) functionality.

 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->